 Senior Engineer, Thermal Power

-Kamran is a senior thermal engineer at Hatch, with more than fifteen years of experience in the power businesses.
-He has performed duties as a system design engineer, project manager, and technical expert for major power plant equipment manufacturers and has worked on several thermal & renewable power projects across the globe.
-As a thermal power professional, Kamran is always keen to help with addressing the world’s energy needs with minimal impact to the environment.
+Kamran is a senior thermal engineer at Hatch, with over fifteen years of experience in power.
+He is a system design engineer, and project manager, and has experience as a technical expert for major power plant equipment manufacturers.
+Kamran has worked on several thermal and renewable power projects across the globe.
+As a thermal power professional, Kamran is always keen to help address the world’s energy needs with minimal impact to society and the environment.